Joseph C. Hoagland

-Joseph Christoffel Hoagland (June 19, 1841 – December 8, 1899, Manhattan) was the first president of the Royal Baking Powder Company.
+Joseph Christoffel Hoagland (June 19, 1841 – December 8, 1899) was an American businessman, industrialist and civil servant who founded and presided the Royal Baking Powder Company.
+Hoagland also served as presidential elector at the 1880 United States presidential election.

-Biography
+Early life and education

+Hoagland was born June 19, 1841 in Troy, Ohio, the fourth of five children, to Andrew Lyle Hoagland (1795–1872) and Jane Hoagland (née Hoagland; 1799–1880).
+His parents were from New Jersey, descendants of the founding Dutch families of New Amsterdam (the original spelling of the family name was Hoogland).

 The family began in the Americas with a Dutch settler to New Amsterdam, Dirck Jansen Hoogland, who arrived in 1657.
 He married Annetje Hans Bergen, the daughter of Hans Hansen Bergen and Sarah Rapalje.
-(Sarah Rapelje was born in Fort Orange (now Albany) 1625 to Joris Jansen Rapalje [1604-1662] and Catalyntje Trico [1605-1689].
-Sarah’s parents had come over from Holland to New Netherland on the first ship to bring the first immigrants to New Netherland in 1624, and Sarah was the first woman of European descent born on the island of Manhattan.)
+(Sarah Rapelje was born in Fort Orange (now Albany) 1625 to Joris Jansen Rapalje (1604-1662) and Catalyntje Trico [1605-1689].
+Sarah’s parents had come over from Holland to New Netherland on the first ship to bring the first immigrants to New Netherland in 1624, and Sarah was the first woman of European descent born on the island of Manhattan.

-Joseph Christoffel Hoagland was born on June 19, 1841 in Ohio to Andrew Hoagland.
-He had a brother, Cornelius Nevius Hoagland (1828–1898).